 All graduate programs offered by Concordia University, except for the Individualized Program (INDI), are attached to one of the three Faculties or to the John Molson School of Business.
 The Individual Program (INDI) is attached to the School of Graduate Studies.
 All graduate programs are under the general supervision of the Council of the School of Graduate Studies and its chair, the Dean of Graduate Studies.

 A listing of all current degree programs and fields of advanced study is provided in the Programs section.
-The degree programs are described fully in the Calendar’s Faculty sections: Faculty of Arts and Science, Faculty of Engineering and Computer Science, Faculty of Fine Arts, John Molson School of Business, and the School of Graduate Studies.
+The degree programs are described fully in the Calendar’s Faculty sections: Faculty of Arts and Science, Gina Cody School of Engineering and Computer Science, Faculty of Fine Arts, John Molson School of Business, and the School of Graduate Studies.
 Existing degree programs are a reflection of research interests, of the professors and researchers on staff, and of the needs of the community served by the University.
 Inquiries concerning these degree programs should therefore be sent to the relevant program.

 In conjunction with the degree program, the Dean of Graduate Studies is responsible for ensuring the quality of the admission of students to the doctoral, master’s, diploma and certificate programs of the University.
 Admission is based on an assessment of the student’s qualifications for the proposed program of study and entails specific credit, residence, course, thesis, and examination requirements, which vary from program to program.